Free and exclusive discount codes for hundreds of tours and & travel services in Iceland 🇮🇸

 A junkie with poor taste, Itty Bitty had a craving for burnt morsels of food that stuck to pots and pans.
 He messed up Icelandic Christmas.

-Number six was Askasleikir (Bowl Licker), and he specialized in stealing food from people’s bowls and dishes.
+Number six was Askasleikir (Bowl Licker), who specialized in stealing food from people’s bowls and dishes.
 Yet again, poor people have their precious food stolen.
-That brings us to number seven which is Hurðaskellir (Door Slammer).
-He would lurk around in the farms on dark December nights and slam doors and wake everybody up.
+The Yule villain number seven is Hurðaskellir (Door Slammer).
+He would lurk around in the farms on dark December nights, slam doors, and wake everybody up.
 What a nuisance.
 Number eight was Skyrjarmur (Skyr Gobbler), who would break open barrels full of Skyr and go on a Skyr binge(!)
 What is Skyr, you ask?
 Well, it is a dairy product, not unlike yogurt.
 Only a lot better, of course.

 Bjúgnakrækir (Sausage Snatcher) would steal sausages.
 The sexual deviant in the bunch was Gluggagægir (Peeping Tom), and he would do what peeping toms do.
-Number eleven was Gáttaþefur ( Doorway Sniffer) had a large nose.
-This unpleasant fellow would use it to smell a kind of sweetbread called Laufabrauð.
-These are just wafer-thin cakes decorated with carved images or patterns.
-These cakes originated in the northern part of Iceland, and the reason for their thinness was the lack of wheat.
-People would make up for their meagerness by decorating them.
+Number eleven was Gáttaþefur ( Doorway Sniffer), who had a large nose.
+This unpleasant fellow would use it to smell fried bread called Laufabrauð.
+This traditional Icelandic Christmas treat is a wafer-thin cake decorated with carved images or patterns.
 I love those; there is no Christmas without them.
 But imagine the disappointment of having this treat stolen on Christmas.

 Meat hook was a creep

 The final two were Ketkrókur (Meat Hook), who stole meat stored away for Christmas, and Kertasníkir (Candle Beggar), who stole candles from children.
-A hideous crime on Christmas night, I think we can all agree.
+A hideous crime on Christmas night.

 Icelandic Yule lads have mended their ways for a better Icelandic Christmas

-These days the Yule lads are now considered the friends of children.
-Now Icelandic children put their shoes in the window during the advent.
+These days, Yule lads are considered to be the friends of children.
+Now, Icelandic children put their shoes in the window during the advent.
 The Yule lads obligingly give them small presents and place them in the shoe overnight.
-Unless they have been naughty, of course, then they get a potato, which is not a bad gift if you think about it.
-And Grýla, well, a popular Christmas song maintains that she is long dead.
-So you may think that Icelandic Christmas is super nice now?
-Don’t forget the Icelandic Christmas Cat.
-That furry cannibal freak.
+Unless they have been naughty, they get a potato, which is not a bad gift if you think about it.
+And what happened to their awful mother, Grýla?
+A popular Icelandic Christmas song claims that she is long dead.
+However, she still appears at festivals and events before Christmas but claims to be nice now.
+I am not so sure.
+That is what she would say, right?
+And that Christmas Cat might still be out there …

 All images are by artist Ólafur Pétursson.